 Now there is more variety to engagement and wedding announcements, both in form and substance.
 Photos included with the text often include both members of the happy couple.
 Sometimes the text is brief, sometimes a plethora of details are included right down to the names of grandparents and family pets (who also attend some ceremonies).
-There is less description of the wedding gown and music -- which I miss -- and more information about education, employment, and honeymoon destinations.
-Sometimes you’ll also learn how the couple met or other intimate details of their relationship.

 What they all have in common is the sense of joy, excitement, and hope for the future.

 The second type of social news is found every day, everywhere, and speaks to the more somber side of life.
 Death notices and obituaries fill pages of papers and websites.
 Here, too, the style has changed over time.
 Photos are an option, as well as the length of the obituary and the details included.